Tips on downloading music files

 Still need help?
 Find out more…

-For more on downloading and iTunes/iPhone visit the Apple site:
+For more help on downloading for iTunes/iPhone visit the iMore site:

 For more on Kindle visit: https://kindlefireworld.net/ for helpful starters.